Xinji

-Xinji (辛集 (Xīnjí)) is a county-level city of Hebei Province, North China, it is under the administration of the prefecture-level city of Shijiazhuang.
-It is the easternmost county-level division of Shijiangzhuang.
+Xinji (辛集 (Xīnjí)) is a county-level city of Hebei Province, North China, under the administration of the prefecture-level city of Shijiazhuang, the provincial capital.
+It is the easternmost county-level division of Shijiazhuang.
 There are eight towns (镇 (zhèn)) and seven townships (乡 (xiāng)) under the administration of Xinji.
 Xinji's main industry is leather.
-Xinji is located in North China, and the air pollution is a serious concern, especially during the heating period in winter, the concentration of PM2.5 exceeds the standard limits.
+Xinji is located in North China, and the air pollution is a serious concern, especially during the heating period in winter, the concentration of PM2.5 exceeds the national standard limits.